dbashford/MimosaTestem/README.md

 ## What will happen?

-First Mimosa will install into your project `mimosa-testem-require`, an external Mimosa module that does not come by default with Mimosa (yet).
+First Mimosa will install into your project `mimosa-testem-require`, an external Mimosa module that does not come by default with Mimosa.

 Then all of the default Mimosa stuff happens: